 New Monasticism opens up an original pathway for the followers of Jesus, to begin this journey.
 To begin again the journey of faith and encounter with our Creator and the source of all justice and righteousness.
 New monasticism calls us to that place of creational peace and resting our head and heart on the breast of Jesus.
 It calls us to care for each other and the land upon which we walk.

-As the Society of St. Columba – a new monastic community on the South Coast of England – our aim is not to create respectable Christianised citizens of the world, rather it is to nurture (w)holy citizens of the Kingdom of Heaven on earth.
-An earth where the values of the Beatitudes agitate change.
-Where mercy triumphs over all judgements and the integrity of community and creation is respected and honoured.
+As the Society of St. Columba – a new monastic (lay) community on the South Coast of England – our home is St Columba’s Barn in Chanctonbury, West Sussex.
+Our 23 acre heritage farmstead is located on the north side of the iconic Chanctonbury Ring [link to Chanctonbury Ring].
+Here we are outworking our faith in gardening (market and forest garden), restoration of heritage buildings, caring for rare breed livestock, all rooted in a community rhythm of Prayer, Work & Reading.
+Our heartbeat is to nurture (w)holy citizens of the Kingdom of Heaven on earth.
+An earth where the values of the teachings of Jesus agitate change, inspire integrity in our communities and God’s creation is respected and honoured.

 We walk as broken people in a broken world, inherently pursuing goodness and wanting the best for one another.
 Intuitively seeking out a new humanity where there is no racism, sexism, poverty, oppression, exploitation and political manipulations.
 We have found such a way in the person of Jesus and as we pray together, work together and learn together, we discover a common humanity that we can share under God.

 For those with all the answers and who have worked everything out, I am not sure this is the place for you.
 But if you are seeking God among the broken, the imperfect, the vulnerable and lost, then we look forward to listening to your story and celebrating our shared humanity.

 Greg Valerio – Founder of Society St. Columba